GauthierBassereau/A-R-G-O-S/README.md

 2. Use **CEM** algorithm and World Model conditioned on actions to optimize a trajectory of actions to be as close as possible to the **objective**.

 ## Model Architecure
-It is a DiT backbone with added tokens to the Attention layer.
-It can be:
+It is a DiT backbone with added cross-attention to:
 - Text tokens
 - Action tokens
 - Context tokens
+(Those are all optional)

 ---